surajsrivathsa/Supervised_Link_Prediction_Using_Spark_and_Neo4j/README.md

 9) Assemble all the above graph topological features in single file(assemble_features)

-10) Supervised Link prediction using different algorithms on all combinations of features (TBA)
+10) Supervised Link prediction using different algorithms on all combinations of features (supervised_link_prediction)

 # Challenges Faced